MEDICARE ADVANTAGE HAS BETTER BENEFITS

 Milliman just did an excellent actuarial study using the real numbers, and they show that the government pays less for Medicare Advantage enrollees and the program saves money for enrollees and Medicare.

-The plans cost less than Medicare Fee-for-Service, have lower levels of fraud, and deliver much better care.
+The plans cost less than Medicare fee-for-service, have lower levels of fraud, and deliver much better care.

 Stephen Pinker’s new book on thinking talks about the ability of very intelligent people to make a case for their own side in a tribal argument with great creativity and conviction even though they have to distort things in the process to reach their conclusion and support the tribal paradigm.